RJColeman/dvnosqli/NEO4J-HELP.md

   <summary>Hints</summary>

   1. Can you modify the request before it gets sent to server?
-  2. Can you modify the request so the application displays an error with the Cypher query?
+  2. Can you modify the request so the application displays an error that includes the Cypher query syntax?
-  3. Can you modify the request to include the Cypher equivalent to sql injection's ```x' or 'x'='x```?
+  3. Can you modify the request to include the Cypher equivalent of sql injection's ```x' or 'x'='x```?
 </details>

 <details>